 Another of the year’s major gift-buying periods, Fathers’ Day is just around the corner (Sunday 18th June 2023).

 Gifts will be bought for all types of dads:

-Wimbledon championships – from 20th June to 3rd July 2016, Wimbledon will be over-run with:
+From 3rd – 16th July 2023, Wimbledon will be over-run with:

-The news will be filled with grunts and shouts from Centre Court, and the supermarkets will be filled with strawberries and cream.
+News programs will be filled with grunts and shouts from Centre Court, and the supermarkets will be filled with strawberries and cream.

 Here’s some tennis lingo that we’ll hear a lot of in coming weeks:

 - you cannot be serious (it never gets old)

 Consider using tennis sayings in your marketing messages or offering tennis-free breaks for those who want to escape the tournament.